 Subject Timelines

-Date Flexibility
+Completion Date Flexibility

 Clean Terms

-Competing in Multiple Offers
+Competing in Multiple Offer Situations

-Know Your Ceiling in Advance
+Know Your Ceiling Before the Pressure Starts

 Consider a Pre-Inspection